How Can You Make Sure a Virtual Assistant Is the Real Deal?

 While personality is important, skills and training are essential.
 When looking for the best candidate, keep an eye out for verifiable training and certifications.

 At a minimum, you should look for VAs that have experience in essential administrative duties, answering phones, and other critical business support tasks.
 Ideally, a candidate will be proficient in office and property management software, know property management terminology, have industry experience, and have some knowledge of social media automation tools.
-With a well-equipped VA, training them on the specifics of your business will help them ramp up as a valuable new hire right away.
+With a well-equipped VA, training them on the specifics of your business will help them ramp up as a valuable new team member right away.

 Be clear about what you are looking for and ask critical questions during interviews to get to know a candidate.
-In choosing your VA, aim for the 80-20 Rule, which guides you to hire a candidate based on 80% personality and 20% technical and fundamental qualifications.
+In choosing your VA, aim for the 80-20 Rule, which guides you to select a candidate based on 80% personality and 20% technical and fundamental qualifications.
 A person whose values, attitudes, and personality traits are contrary to your own will never be as productive for your team as you need them to be, regardless of their technical and fundamental qualifications.

 Consider a Trial Period